Etale Steenrod operations and the Artin-Tate pairing: Steenrod squares

 Using \'{e}tale homotopy theory, we will be able to transport our definition of (singular) cohomology operations on topological spaces to \'{e}tale cohomology of algebraic varieties.
 Here we just summarize the facts that we need.

-To any algebraic variety $X$ there is attached a pro-object in simplicial sets which is called its \emph{\'{e}tale topological type}\footnote{Technically, for the construction of $\Et(X)$ one also makes a choice of sufficiently many separably closed fields so that every residue field of a point of $X$ is contained in one of them, but we can safely ignore this issue for our purposes.}, and which we denote $\Et(X)$.
-We refer to \cite{Fr82} Definition 4.4 for the definition of $\Et(X)$.
-Given the awkwardness of the expression ``pro-(simplicial set)'', we will henceforth use the phrase ``pro-space'' to denote a pro-object in simplicial sets.
+To any locally noetherian scheme $X$ there is attached a pro-object in simplicial sets which is called its \emph{\'{e}tale topological type}\footnote{For the construction of $\Et(X)$ one also makes a choice of sufficiently many separably closed fields so that every residue field of a point of $X$ is contained in one of them, but we can ignore this technicality.}, and which we denote $\Et(X)$.
+We refer to \cite[Definition 4.4]{Fr82} for the definition of $\Et(X)$.
+Given the awkwardness of the expression ``pro-(simplicial set)'', we will henceforth use the phrase ``pro-space'' to denote a pro-object in simplicial sets (however, it will be important at certain points that our ``spaces'' are really simplicial sets).

 \begin{defn}We define the category of \emph{local coefficient systems} on a pro-space $\{T^i \co i \in I\}$ as follows. \begin{itemize} \item An object is a local coefficient system on some $T^j$. \item A map between local coefficient systems, defined by $\Cal{L}_1$ on $T^i$ and $\Cal{L}_2$ on $T^j$, is a map between the pullbacks of $\Cal{L}_1$ and $\Cal{L}_2$ to $T^k$ for some $k>i,j$. \end{itemize} \end{defn}